- Tossable handling

 The 2008 Acura RDX gets its edge from turbo power and crisp handling, but it can feel a little nervous and cramped.

 The new RDX is a smaller, five-passenger alternative to Acura's MDX.
-It is based on the Honda CR-V platform and features the same Super Handling All-Wheel Drive system offered in the larger MDX crossover.
-It rides on a fully independent front and rear suspension for better handling than a traditional, truck-based SUV.
+It is based on Honda's CR-V platform and features the same Super Handling All-Wheel Drive system offered in the larger MDX crossover.
+It rides on a fully independent suspension for better handling than a traditional, truck-based SUV.

-The standard engine is a turbocharged and intercooled 2.3-liter VTEC four-cylinder developing 240 horsepower and 260 pound-feet of torque; it's the first application of a turbocharged engine in an Acura vehicle.
-It is teamed with a five-speed automatic transmission with F1-style Sequential SportShift Paddle Shifters.
-The engine gives the crossover an energetic feel--sometimes even nervous, since strong turbo impulses kick in even when you need just a little power.
+The standard engine is a 240-hp turbo-4.
+It's the first turbo in an Acura vehicle ever, and here, it's coupled with a 5-speed, paddle-shifted automatic.
+The engine has lots of energy--sometimes it feels nervous, since strong turbo impulses kick in even when you need just a little power.
 The sole gearbox is a paddle-shifted five-speed automatic--and together with the occasionally frenetic four, it helps deliver 19 mpg city, 24 mpg highway.

 The AWD setup works in concert with a typical Honda front MacPherson suspension and multilink rear.
 The ride isn't as harsh as the BMW X3, despite the big 18-inch tires that come standard.
 But it is pretty taut, and anyone used to the plush response of a big American-style ute might be turned off by the RDX's disdain for lots of ride motions.
-The RDX's strong brakes are anti-lock controlled and quick to bite.
-Add in steering control that's quick and light and this is one of the least SUV-like driving experiences in the class.
+The RDX's brakes are anti-lock controlled and quick to bite.
+Add in steering control that's quick and light and this is one of the more carlike crossovers in the segment.

 The exterior style is a little more angular than a traditional SUV, but pleasing.
 Inside, the Acura RDX pushes the envelope more with a high-tech look, lots of metallic trim, and in our test car, black leather.
 The front seats are the place to ride; the rears don't have a lot of extra knee room for adults.
-Along with standard CD changer and XM Satellite Radio hardware, the Acura RDX also has standard Bluetooth, a power driver seat, and an iPod input.
-DVD-Audio and real-time traffic information through XM are options.
+Along with satellite radio hardware, the Acura RDX also has standard Bluetooth, a power driver seat, and an iPod input.
+Real-time traffic information through XM and DVD-Audio are options.